Wash your hands more often than you regularly, doing so with soap and water for at least 20 seconds, or by using alcohol containing hand sanitizer.

 Holding hands, hugging and similar close contact with others can foster the spread of the virus and should be avoided.

-Rally organizer suggests all rally personnel to use face masks or shields (including scarves or other ways to cover mouth and nose) when in places where people could be gathering and it is not possible to keep a 2-metre distance.
+Masks should be used in indoors, high density areas and when in places where people could be gathering and it is not possible to keep a 2-metre distance.

 Visiting the areas where rally is taking place is forbidden for people who are under self-isolation, home quarantine or isolation, or people who show signs of respiratory tract infections.